-How frequently you should change your air filters can depend on the following:
+How regularly you have to exchange the air filters may depend on the following:

 - Air filter design

-- Complete indoor air quality
+- Total indoor air quality

 - Number of pets

 - Air pollution levels and construction near the residence

 For standard 1"–3" air filters, manufacturers normally ask you to change them every 30–90 days.
 If you suffer from light to moderate allergies, you can put in a better air filter or exchange them even more frequently.

 The short answer to "how often should I replace the air filter?":

 If you don't have a smoker or pets in the home, and your filter is the widely sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days prior to changing it.